 I hear footsteps in the lower right corner of the house.
 The MH752 lets me triangulate the enemy’s position for a sneak attack.
 Down he goes as the player count drops to 3.
 Then 2.
 I rush to make it to the new zone and spot my enemy on the opposite side of the map.
 My bolt action is there with me as the curtain drops and trumpets sound.

-This has got to be the most comfortable headset on the market.
+So, what’s the sich with the MH752?
+I’ll tell you what — this has got to be the most comfortable headsets on the market.
 The plush leatherette is second to none while the adjustable headband conforms perfectly to my head.
 And that’s not to mention the lightweight construction.

 I’ve used the MH752 for hours with no fatigue and often forget it’s even on my head.
 I’ve never given a perfect rating for any feature before, but the MH752 deserves a solid 10.
 Exceptional craftsmanship!